 Now, it is the same then and today.
 No money at all at both occasions.
 But the difference is that people are different (I and Ogillah), the place different (in Kenya), the situation is different (has accredited seminary already).
 What I mean is that the reality is bad, but there are some possible if we look at more in detail.
-We catch it in our hand and go forward to it.
+We catch it in our hand and go forward it.
 Then other things what we necessity are coming up one by one.
 If we go forward, these things are coming to us.
 If we don't, they don't.
 Just like If we don't, God don't.
 If we do, God does, and this Dr. Melvin's confidence as he was saying, "When we do, God prosper it (ps.
 1:3 c)."

-This is the answer, even terrible facts and reality is there, but we go forward in Faith (Jim Collins's book).
-I may switch to this, "we go forward in faith because this is God's vision."
+This is the answer, even terrible facts and reality is there, but we go forward in Faith (Jim Collins, page).
+I may switch to this, "we go forward in faith because this is God's vision.

 You know this idiom, "failure is the mother of success."
 This is true to Rev. Rick Warren of Saddleback Church in the States.
 He once said, "one truck of failure's story, but one book of successful story in the Saddleback Church."
-Saddleback is the biggest church in the States.
+Saddleback is the most biggest church in the States.
 Even though, they had a lot of failure experiences.
 No afraid to be failure, it does not matter.
 It should be there, and it is there always.
 But they prayed and keep in going, finally they made it.
-One more illustration in Korea, it is Hallelujah Church.
-They were built the main building, so they have been digged a big hole for sanctuary, but IMF came into Korea, so they stopped the construction, and then heavy rain filled that big hole.
-It lasted 10 years without progressing construction.
+One more illustration in